UCL Observatory: Current status

-In addition to the Fry, Radcliffe, and Allen telescopes, two Celestron 14-inch Schmidt-Cassegrain telescopes are housed in permanent domes, and there are several smaller free-standing telescopes.
+In addition to the Fry and Radcliffe telescopes, two Celestron 14-inch Schmidt-Cassegrain telescopes are housed in permanent domes, and there are several smaller free-standing telescopes.
+In June 2019, the Allen telescope was replaced by the Perren, an 80-cm altazimuth-mounted Cassegrain instrument built by ASTELCO.

-After 13 years of fund-raising efforts, a new ASTELCO 80 cm Ritchey–Chrétien telescope is planned to be installed on site in the Summer of 2018.
-This will replace the Allen telescope, and become the facility's biggest telescope.

 The observatory's primary purpose is to provide UCL undergraduates with training in practical astrophysical techniques and data-handling.
 There is also a research programme, involving students in observing transits of extrasolar planets.

-SN2014J

-On 21 January 2014 supernova SN2014J was discovered at the observatory by astronomer Steve Fossey during a session with four undergraduate students.